 Supersack is lifted off pallet with forklift to tare scale.

-The super sacks of carbon are placed in line ready for sampling.
+The net weights are recorded and the super sacks of carbon are placed in line ready for sampling.